 The Higher National Certificate in Engineering (Mechanical Engineering) covers the fundamental concepts, principles and theories of engineering, analysis and design, practical and technical skills, and transferable business skills relevant to engineering.
 This course is ideal for students wishing to work within the mechanical engineering industry.
 This programme is flexibly structured and provides a practical and academic challenge within the framework of current industrial practices in engineering.
-Normally studied over 1year full time or 2 years part-time.

 UCAS Course Code: 002H

 I year full-time, 2 years part-time